oxheadalpha/composed-fa2-example/README.md

 ### Generate Base Fungible Token FA2 Contract

-Import LIGO library sources from `@oxheadalpha/fa2-contracts` package with the `tzGen import-ligo` command.
+Import LIGO library sources from `@oxheadalpha/fa2-contracts` package with the `yarn tzGen import-ligo` command.
 We are using the default destination directory for the LIGO code `./ligo`.

 ```sh
 $ yarn tzgen import-ligo